shopsys/shopsys/docs/extensibility/framework-extensibility.md

 ## What is achievable easily
 * [Extending an entity](entity-extension.md)
     * [Adding a new attribute](../cookbook/adding-new-attribute-to-an-entity.md)
-    * *Note: There are some limitations when extending OrderItem, for more see [the documentation](entity-extension.md#orderitem)*
+    * *Note: There are some limitations when extending OrderItem.
+For more see [the documentation](entity-extension.md#orderitem)*
 * The administration can be extended by:
     * [Adding a new administration page](../cookbook/adding-a-new-administration-page.md) along with the side menu and breadcrumbs
     * [Extending particular forms](form-extension.md) without the need of the template overriding
 * [Customizing database migrations](../introduction/database-migrations.md)
-    * adding a new migration as well as skipping and reordering the existing ones
+    * Adding a new migration as well as skipping and reordering the existing ones
 * Configuring the smoke tests (see [`RouteConfigCustomization`](https://github.com/shopsys/shopsys/blob/master/project-base/tests/App/Smoke/Http/RouteConfigCustomization.php) class)
     * *Note: This is now achievable as the configuration class is located in the open box project-base.
-    However, that makes the upgrading of the component harder so the configuration is planned to be re-worked.*
+    However, that makes upgrading the component harder, so the configuration is planned to be re-worked.*
 * [Implementing custom product feed or modifying an existing one](../model/product-feeds.md)
 * [Implementing a basic data import](../cookbook/basic-data-import.md) to import data to you e-shop from an external source
-    * adding a new cron module and configuring it
+     * Adding a new cron module and configuring it
 * [Extending the application using standard Symfony techniques](https://symfony.com/doc/current/bundles/override.html)
-    * e.g. overriding Twig templates, routes, services, ...
+  * E.g. overriding Twig templates, routes, services, ...
 * [Adding a new advert position](../cookbook/adding-a-new-advert-position.md) to be used in the administration section *Marketing > Advertising system*
-* open-box modifications in `project-base`
+* Open-box modifications in `project-base`
-    * e.g. adding new entities, changing the FE design, customization of FE javascripts, adding new FE pages (routes and controllers), ...
+    * E.g. adding new entities, changing the FE design, customization of FE javascripts, adding new FE pages (routes and controllers), ...
 * [Hiding the existing features and functionality](https://github.com/shopsys/demoshop/pull/13)
 * You can read [Npm and webpack]('../frontend/npm-and-webpack.md') to know how to extend javascript

 ## What is achievable with additional effort

-* Extending factories and controllers - [see commit in demoshop](https://github.com/shopsys/demoshop/commit/898d111879aef40196f79ac763373560f44aef59#diff-1b3bd68670cd376165cdc6cfc634f24f)
+* Extending factories and controllers - [see the commit in demoshop](https://github.com/shopsys/demoshop/commit/898d111879aef40196f79ac763373560f44aef59#diff-1b3bd68670cd376165cdc6cfc634f24f)
-* Adding form option into existing form - [see commit in demoshop](https://github.com/shopsys/demoshop/commit/898d111879aef40196f79ac763373560f44aef59#diff-3293b000b06ad6c0280341584c4d661d)
+* Adding form option into existing form - [see the commit in demoshop](https://github.com/shopsys/demoshop/commit/898d111879aef40196f79ac763373560f44aef59#diff-3293b000b06ad6c0280341584c4d661d)
 * Extending administration form theme - [see commit in demoshop](https://github.com/shopsys/demoshop/commit/d0e0eaaa2eeac5e1c90d8a29be5c827c4a067b9f)
 * Changing an entity association - [see commit in demoshop](https://github.com/shopsys/demoshop/commit/9931083ea37ad611568e32bc1a9c8cf203401809) [*and actual association change*](https://github.com/shopsys/demoshop/commit/f3884368289da4b7c5eb1cee3078c9ec69c933dc)
-    * this change is complicated and potentially dangerous
+    * This change is complicated and potentially dangerous

 ## Which issues are going to be addressed soon
 * Extending data fixtures (including performance data fixtures)